elastic/security-docs/README.md

 3. Check out the `main` branch and fetch the latest changes.
 4. Check out a new branch and make your changes.
 5. Save your changes and open a pull request.
-6. Tag the the `@security-docs` team and any other appropriate reviewers.
+6. Tag the `@security-docs` team and any other appropriate reviewers.
 We'll take care of merging and backporting.

 ### Preview documentation changes